StreamMeDev/flux-store/README.md

 #### `<Store>.dispatch(action)`

 Dispatches an action.
-Action's in this store can be one of three things:
+Actions in this store can be one of three things:

 1. A simple object.
 For sync actions you can simply do this.
 The only requirement is that the action object has a property `type`.
 2. A Promise.
-For actions that do asyncronus things, they should resolve/reject with an action object.
+For actions that do asynchronous things, they should resolve/reject with an action object.
 3. A function.
 For action creators that want to dispatch multiple times.
 The function will get passed dispatch as the first and only argument.